UoMResearchIT/matlab-novice/episodes/07-func.md

 Lets say, for example, that we want to save the mean of each patient.
-In our `patient_analysis.m` we already compute the value and save it in `p_mean`, but we need to tell matlab that we want the function to return it.
+In our `patient_analysis.m` we already compute the value and save it in `p_mean`, but we need to tell MATLAB that we want the function to return it.

 To do that we modify the function definition like this:
 ```matlab